-In our most recent blog post, we discussed the first prong of the Howey test – an “investment of money” – through the lens of so-called ‘airdrops’.
+In a previous article, we discussed the first prong of the Howey test – an “investment of money” – through the lens of so-called ‘airdrops’.
 Moving on to the second prong – a “common enterprise” – requires us to take a step back and consider multiple angles.
 While courts, generally, have been quick to find a common enterprise despite the U.S. Courts fragmentation on the test, new cryptocurrency based projects, as open-source, add a level of consideration that is worth exploring.

 Not Split – Fragmented

 The circuits are fragmented in evaluating the “common enterprise” element, and we are left with three approaches: (1) horizontal commonality, (2) broad vertical commonality, and (3) narrow vertical commonality.

 The horizontal commonality test is relatively straightforward.
 The test requires a pooling of funds in a common venture and a pro rata distribution of profits.
 The test is not worried about any promoters (which, in this context, means the issuer and its principal(s)).
 Thus, an investor’s assets must be joined with other investors where each investor shares the risk of loss and profits according to their investment.
 To date, the U.S. Circuit Courts of Appeal that follow the horizontal commonality test include the First, Second, Third (affirmed, but no opinion by the Third Circuit Court), Fourth, Sixth, and Seventh Circuits.
 Note – We have only include the circuit courts because these courts are one tier below the U.S. Supreme Court regarding what decisions hold the most weight in the U.S. legal system.